AdaptableTools/example-adaptable-angular-aggrid/README.md

 ## Predefined Config
 AdapTable allows developers to provide [Predefined Config](https://docs.adaptabletools.com/docs/predefined-config/predefined-config-overview) in their application.

-These are the objects (e.g. Searches, Layouts, Reports, Conditional Styles) that end-users will be able to access from Day 1 (and depending on their [Entitlements](https://docs.adaptabletools.com/docs/key-topics/entitlements), they can add, edit or delete them).
+These are the objects (e.g. Searches, Layouts, Reports, Conditional Styles) that end-users will be able to access from Day 1 (and depending on their [Entitlements](https://docs.adaptabletools.com/docs/adaptable-options/entitlements-options), they can add, edit or delete them).

-This demo contains a huge amount of Predefiend Config to illustrate many of the features availabe in AdapTable.
+This demo contains a huge amount of Predefined Config to illustrate many of the features availabe in AdapTable.
 It includes:

 ### Layout
-In this demo we have created 4 [Layouts](https://docs.adaptabletools.com/docs/adaptable-functions/layout-function)
+In this demo we have created 4 [Layouts](https://docs.adaptabletools.com/docs/adaptable-modules/layout-module)
 - *Basic* - shows column visibility and order including Calculated Columns and Action Columns (see below)

     > Note: This Layout includes 3 Calculated Columns and a FreeText Column